flavio1110/flavio1110.github.io/_posts/2023-03-19-go-resources.markdown

 date: 2023-03-19 14:00:00 +0100
 description: A living list of compiled links for whoever is learning Go or want to keep up to date with it
 tags:
-  - "go"
+  - go
-  - "programming"
+  - programming
-  - "resources"
+  - learning
 ---

 <figure class="aligncenter">